cfclrk/markdown-xwidget/README.md

 ## TODO

 - Add quelpa installation example
+- Can pandoc work?
-- Don't scroll to top of page every time it re-renders.
+- xwidget buffer scrolls to top of page every time it refreshes, which is super annoying.
+Any way around that?
 This might be an xwidget-webkit deficiency right now.
+- Is there a way to make killing the xwidet buffer disable the minor mode?
 - Render GitHub note/warning blocks.
 How does GitHub do this?
 - Render GitHub emojis.
 E.g. see the emoji-cheat-sheet.
 How does GitHub do this?